KietDo0602/vim-vault/README.md

-# 🛠️🔐 vim-vault — Vault-Tec's Official Vim Plugin
+# ☢️🚀💥 VIM-VAULT — Vault-Tec's Official Vim Plugin

-Welcome to **vim-vault**, the ultimate file navigation and project management plugin for Vim — inspired by the legendary Vault-Tec systems of the Fallout universe.
+Welcome to **vim-vault**, the ultimate project management and file navigation plugin for Vim — inspired by the legendary Vault-Tec systems of the Fallout universe.
 Whether you're hacking terminals in the Wasteland or organizing your code deep in Vault 101, vim-vault keeps your workflow secure, efficient, and irradiated with productivity. 💾☢️

 ---

-## ✨ Features (Vault-Tec Certified)
+## 🛠️☣️ Features (Vault-Tec Certified)

 - 📂 Navigate files quickly
 - 🗂️ Bookmark and switch between projects faster than a Nuka-Cola delivery